cocos/cocos-docs/en/asset-workflow/auto-atlas.md

-# Auto-atlas Asset
+# Auto Atlas Asset

-**Auto-atlas Asset** is a sprite sheet As a Cocos Creator comes with the map function, you can specify a series of broken plans packaged into a large picture, the specific role and Texture Packer function is very similar.
+**Auto Atlas Asset** is a sprite sheet As a Cocos Creator comes with the map function, you can specify a series of broken plans packaged into a large picture, the specific role and Texture Packer function is very similar.

-## Create an auto-atlas asset
+## Create an Auto Atlas asset

 In **Assets** panel right-click on a folder, and click the following context menu item **Create -> Auto Atlas**.
 It will create a **AutoAtlas.pac** asset to hold your atlas configuration for current folder.

 ![create auto atlas](auto-atlas/create-auto-atlas.png)

-With an **Auto-atlas asset** created, all **SpriteFrame** assets in the current folder including sub-folders will be used to generate a sprite sheet atlas during build process.
+With an **Auto Atlas asset** created, all **SpriteFrame** assets in the current folder including sub-folders will be used to generate a sprite sheet atlas during build process.
 And all SpriteFrame assets added to the folder or its sub-folder will be added to the atlas automatically in the future.

 If there're settings for **SpriteFrame** assets (such as trim), they will be preserved in the **SpriteFrame** assets in the generated atlas.

-## Configure the auto-atlas asset
+## Configure the Auto Atlas asset

-After selecting an **Auto-atlas asset** in the **Assets** panel, the **Properties** panel will display all configurable properties for the **Auto-atlas asset**.
+After selecting an **Auto Atlas asset** in the **Assets** panel, the **Properties** panel will display all configurable properties for the **Auto Atlas asset**.

 | Properties | Description
 | -------------- | ----------- |